Morrab Gardens, Penzance

 Bringing Bandstands Back to Life

 This is a website with a bit of a difference.
 It has the sole purpose of assisting in an initiative in "Bringing Bandstands back to life".
-After 18 months of being online, it has been refreshed with new graphics, updates, images, news and guidance.
+After several years of being online, it has been refreshed with new graphics, updates, images, news and guidance.

 This revival is still under way and continues to this day.
 Over 120 bandstands have been restored and are now in use up and down the country and are once again becoming the focal points of restored and vibrant parks, not just echoing to the sounds of brass, but often bouncing to rhythm and blues, rock, opera, street theatre and drama.
-A bandstand is, however, merely an empty shell unless music is played on it and once again many local authorities (but not all) and other organisations are realising this starting with the annual ‘Bandstand Marathon’ which is now part of ‘Our Big Gig’ along with London's Bandstand Busking regular features of the bandstand scene.
+A bandstand is, however, merely an empty shell unless music is played on it and once again many local authorities (but not all) and other organisations are realising this.
 Their return is welcome.
 Many bandstands are back.... but many are still silent.

 I have also added a new Facebook page with lots of up to date details.
 Please do check by on the link here